4

 Verification lanes

-Each lane isolates a different trust-heavy starting point so the user can get to the right proof route without drifting into broad relationship commentary.
+Each lane isolates a different trust-heavy starting point so the user can reach the right proof route without drifting into broad relationship commentary.

 Catfish verification